MatterMiners/lapis/docs/source/glossary.rst

       defines the number of worker nodes having a specific combination of available resources e.g. number of cores, memory, or disk.
 A resource provider can provide a number of pools.

+   Scheduler
+      An autonomous process that assigns :term:`jobs <Job>` for execution from the :term:`Job Queue` to any appropriate :term:`drone`.
+The process of job-to-drone-assignments builds on a specified matchmaking logic.

    Utilisation
       Information about the effectiveness of use of resources acquired by a